Birmingham: Transport

-Partly due to its central location, Birmingham is a major transport hub on the motorway, railway and canal networks.
+Partly due to its central location, Birmingham is a major transport hub for motorway, railway and canal networks.

 Roads

 The city is served by the M5, M6, M40 and M42 motorways, and possibly the most well known motorway junction in the United Kingdom: Spaghetti Junction, a colloquial name for the Gravelly Hill Interchange.
 The M6 passes through the city on the Bromford Viaduct, which at 5.6 km is the longest bridge in the UK.
+The Middleway (A4540) is a ring road that runs around the city centre.
+In the past there used to be a smaller ring road in the core of the city named Inner Ring Road.

 Birmingham introduced a Clean Air Zone from 1 June 2021, which charges polluting vehicles to travel into the city centre.

 Air

 Birmingham Airport, located 6 mi east of the city centre in the neighbouring borough of Solihull, is the seventh busiest airport by passenger traffic in the UK and the third busiest outside the London area, after Manchester and Edinburgh.
-It is a major base for Jet2, Ryanair and TUI Airways.
+It is a major base for easyJet, Jet2, Ryanair and TUI Airways, and is the former headquarters and main hub of now-defunct airline, Fly:Be.
 Airline services operate from Birmingham to many destinations in Europe, Africa, the Americas, Middle East, Asia and Oceania.